Bronx Zoo apologizes for putting a man in a monkey house

 Slavery had been outlawed for more than forty years by the time of Ota Benga’s 1906’s misadventure.
 In other words, Ota Benga’s humiliation had very little to do with slavery.

 The aforementioned Verner (Ota Benga’s captor) was also an academic.
 Darwin’s views intrigued him when he wrote:

 Are they men, or the highest apes?
 Who and what were their ancestors?
 What are their ethnic relations to the other races of men?
 Have they degenerated from larger men, or are the larger men a development of Pygmy forefathers?
 These questions arise naturally, and plunge the inquirer at once into the depths of the most heated scientific discussions of this generation.
 ‘Pygmies present a case of unmodified structure from the beginning [a view which is] … against both evolution and degeneracy.
 It is true that these little people have apparently preserved an unchanged physical entity for five thousand years.
 But that only carries the question back into the debated ground of the origin of species.8

 Clearly, the display was not lost on the public of the day.
-It was Darwin’s views that cause this small man to be viewed as an evolutionary ‘throwback’.
+It was Darwin’s views that caused this small man to be viewed as an evolutionary ‘throwback’.

-But, notably, nowhere around the world do we seen Darwin’s statue being removed for his offensive ideas that the non-white races were lower on the evolutionary scale.
+But, notably, nowhere around the world do we see Darwin’s statue being removed for his offensive ideas that the non-white races were lower on the evolutionary scale.

-In fact, many of the racist taunts still being used today have its roots in Darwinian ideology or the idea that black people are ‘closer to the apes’ on the evolutionary scale.
+In fact, many of the racist taunts still being used today have their roots in Darwinian ideology or the idea that black people are ‘closer to the apes’ on the evolutionary scale.
 For example, see our articles Do monkeys play football? and Ape’ slur against Australian indigenous footballer.
-Is it any wonder when we still see displays and photos in evolutionary textbooks such as the one pictured below?
+Is it any wonder when we still see displays and photos in evolutionary textbooks such as the ones pictured above?